8ctopus/mariadb-alpine/README.md

 ## build docker image

-    docker build -t 8ct8pus/mariadb-alpine:latest .
+    docker build -t 8ct8pus/mariadb-alpine:dev .

 ## get console to container

-    docker exec -it dev-db zsh
+    docker exec -it mariadb zsh

 ## extend the docker image

 In this example, we add curl.

     docker-compose up --detach
-    docker exec -it dev-web zsh
+    docker exec -it mariadb zsh
     apk add curl
     exit

     docker-compose stop
-    docker commit dev-web user/mariadb-alpine-curl:latest
+    docker commit mariadb mariadb-alpine-curl:dev

-To use the new image, run it or update the image link in the docker-compose file.
+To use the new image, update the image link in the docker-compose file.

 ## more info about image